-It has that buttery moist texture that every classic yellow cake should have.
+This cake has that buttery moist texture that every classic yellow cake should have.
 But, it utilizes a technique I've been relying on more and more in my cake recipes, which is not so common in traditional yellow cake recipes: Separate the egg yolks from the egg whites.
 Beat the yolks into the batter and whip the egg whites in a separate bowl until stiff peaks form.
 Then gently fold the beaten egg whites into the batter right before baking.

 As with my favorite vanilla cake, red velvet cake, champagne cake, and caramel cake recipes, this technique produces reliably risen cake layers that don't sink in the middle in a wide range of climates.
 I've had people from all over the world write in with their success, so I feel justified in saying so.

-Yellow Cake was made for chocolate buttercream.
+Yellow Cake was made for chocolate buttercream

 I mean, can you even frost a yellow cake with anything other than chocolate buttercream?
 Is it even allowed?